What to Know Before Buying a Fixer-Upper

-Buying a house with problems can be a great opportunity, as long as you’re aware of the problems and what it will take to correct them.
-That means you have to be sure you check out everything you need to check out before signing on the dotted line, er, lines.
+Buying a fixer-upper can be a great opportunity, as long as you’re aware of the problems and what it will take to correct them.
+That means you have to be sure you check out everything you need to check out before signing on the dotted line.

 Inspect and evaluate

 Fixer-upper or not, every homebuyer should hire a home inspector before purchasing, and many mortgage lenders will require it.
 Find someone who has experience with the structural integrity of homes built in different years and decades.
 Ask for references, make a list of specific areas you want inspected, and be sure you attend the inspection.

 Mark Ainley, co-founder and owner of GC Realty & Development, has redeveloped more than 250 homes in the past decade.
 He says, “It’s easy to only focus on the interior and create a budget based on that scope of work and completely neglect the scale and cost of redoing the siding or adding a new roof.”

 3 areas of the house that must be sound:

 If any of the following needs extensive work, you may want to pass on your purchase: